pe-matsushita/lootbridge-utilities/README.md

 const pool = new Pool(provider, {
   POOL: poolAddress,
   SWAP_COLLATERAL_ADAPTER: swapCollateralAdapterAddress,
-  WETH_GATEWAY: wethGatewayAddress,
+  WBNB_GATEWAY: wbnbGatewayAddress,
 });

 /*
 - @param `user` The ethereum address that will liquidate the position
 - @param @optional `flash` If the transaction will be executed through a flashloan(true) or will be done directly through the adapters(false).
 Defaults to false
 - @param `fromAsset` The ethereum address of the asset you want to swap
-- @param `fromAToken` The ethereum address of the aToken of the asset you want to swap
+- @param `fromLBToken` The ethereum address of the aToken of the asset you want to swap
 - @param `toAsset` The ethereum address of the asset you want to swap to (get)
 - @param `fromAmount` The amount you want to swap
 - @param `toAmount` The amount you want to get after the swap